In-depth analysis of music structure as a text network: Introduction

 Let's proceed to compare their structure.
 Both involve minimal units, such as words and chunking, that serve as the building blocks to construct the corpus and scores through ever larger hierarchical units, i.e., phrases/sentences and the deep structure \cite{structure1,structure2}.
 It is equally interesting to look into the correlation within the same unit and across different units.
 With the development of statistical linguistics, Zipf \cite{Zipfs1,Zipfs2} empirically found that the frequency-rank distribution of corpus and natural language utterances follows the power law: $y=a/x^{b}$ where $a,b$ are constants.
 This distribution was later established to be prevalent in the ranking of many natural and man-made systems, such as web link \cite{Power1} and brain functional network \cite{Power2,Power3}.
 Although Zipf's law has been confirmed to exist in musical composition, there is no consensus on what unit plays the role of word.
 For example, it has been proposed via segmentation aided by the application of equal temperament to pitch, timbre, and loudness or through binary coding on the power spectrum \cite{zipfs_music1,zipfs_music2}.
+The numerous attempts above, regardless of the way word definitions are approached, all revolve around definitions based on physical categories.